Prisca-tech/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Project Name: Portfolio Setup

-> Portfolio setup
+> Portfolio setup:
-This project is about building portfolios to showcase what you can do and your professional skills to intending employers
+This project is about building my portfolio to showcase what I can do and my professional skills to intending employers(recruiters)

 ## Built With